Haribo-Goldbears/Aura-1/README.md

 Phase 1
 • Shall set-up the Raspberry Pi and configure it for the project -Done in class already

 • Shall demonstrate basic understanding of Python coding o Create simple unit conversion program
     -Select three unit conversions (Examples: Miles to Km, LBS to Kg, celcius to ferhenheit, etc)
+      - Done already

 • Shall demonstrate basic understanding of Raspberry Pi I/O o Configure LED on breadboard
     -mostly done (we still need to add the LED and resistor) o Blink LED
     -how often will it blink?
+TEN TIMES
     -What color will the LED be?
+RED

 • Shall demonstrate basic understanding of Pygame o Add a random rectangle to the center of the game screen